DaemonEngine/crunch/README.md

 ### example1

-Demonstrates how to use crnlib's high-level C-helper compression/decompression/transcoding functions in inc/crnlib.h.
+Demonstrates how to use crnlib's high-level C-helper compression/decompression/transcoding functions in `inc/crnlib.h`.
 It's a fairly complete example of crnlib's functionality.

 ### example2

-Shows how to transcodec .CRN files to .DDS using **only** the functionality in inc/crn_decomp.h.
-It does not link against against crnlib.lib or depend on it in any way.
-(Note: The complete source code, approx. 4800 lines, to the CRN transcoder is included in inc/crn_decomp.h.)
+Shows how to transcodec CRN files to DDS using **only** the functionality in `inc/crn_decomp.h`.
+It does not link against against `crnlib.lib` or depend on it in any way.
+(Note: The complete source code, approx. 4800 lines, to the CRN transcoder is included in `inc/crn_decomp.h`.)

-example2 is intended to show how simple it is to integrate CRN textures into your application.
+`example2` is intended to show how simple it is to integrate CRN textures into your application.

 ### example3

-Shows how to use the regular, low-level DXTn block compressor functions in inc/crnlib.h.
+Shows how to use the regular, low-level DXTn block compressor functions in `inc/crnlib.h`.
 This functionality is included for completeness.
 (Your engine or toolchain most likely already has its own DXTn compressor. crnlib's compressor is typically very competitive or superior to most available closed and open source CPU-based compressors.)

-## Creating Compressed Textures from the Command Line (crunch.exe)
+## Creating compressed textures with crunch

-The simplest way to create compressed textures using crnlib is to integrate the bin\crunch.exe or bin\crunch_x64.exe) command line tool into your texture build toolchain or export process.
-It can write DXTn compressed 2D/cubemap textures to regular DXTn compressed .DDS, clustered (or reduced entropy) DXTn compressed .DDS, or .CRN files.
+The simplest way to create compressed textures using crnlib is to integrate the `crunch` (or `crunch.exe`) command line tool into your texture build toolchain or export process.
+It can write DXTn compressed 2D/cubemap textures to regular DXTn compressed DDS, clustered (or reduced entropy) DXTn compressed DDS, or CRN files.
 It can also transcode or decompress files to several standard image formats, such as TGA or BMP.
-Run crunch.exe with no options for help.
+Run `crunch --help` for help.

-The .CRN files created by crunch.exe can be efficiently transcoded to DXTn using the included CRN transcoding library, located in full source form under inc/crn_decomp.h.
+The `.crn` files created by `crunch` can be efficiently transcoded to DXTn using the included CRN transcoding library, located in full source form under `inc/crn_decomp.h`.

 Here are a few example crunch.exe command lines: